This Transport workflow covers all aspects of the

-That's the whole server.
-Here is the full source code to ServerBehaviour.cs.
+That is the whole server.
+See ServerBehaviour.cs for the full source code.

 The client code looks pretty similar to the server code at first glance, but there are a few subtle differences.
 This part of the workflow covers the differences between them, and not so much the similarities.